T/Sgt R.G. Scharch

 29-Jun-1943

-Aircraft Factory at Villacoublay, France
+Aircraft Factory - Villacoublay, France

 B-17F #42-29664 Jersey Bounce, Jr.